 Construction equipment, by its nature, is a disturbance to the normal everyday activities of neighborhoods and urban centers.
-Both build alternatives would have temporary construction impacts that would cease once construction is completed.
+Both build alternatives will have temporary construction impacts.
 Prior planning and proactive construction sequencing should minimize impacts normally associated with construction including: air quality, surrounding noise levels, water quality, and availability of gravel and topsoil from local material sources.

-During construction, both build alternatives would temporarily impact the local economy.
+During construction, both build alternatives will temporarily impact the local economy.
 Businesses in construction areas may experience a temporary decrease in activity due to disturbances from heavy equipment and traffic detours.
 This is anticipated to be short-term and there are currently few businesses in the project area.
-In the long-term, the upgraded roadway would improve customer access for existing and future businesses.
+In the long-term, the upgraded roadway will improve customer access for existing and future businesses.
 Some Anchorage businesses, outside the project area, may benefit from the purchase of construction material and supplies, construction related jobs, and providing services to construction workers.
 Air quality could temporarily deteriorate along the project corridor due to the increased dust and vehicle emissions from construction equipment during construction of either build alternative.
-Dust would be controlled through regular watering.
-Construction equipment would be required to meet state standards for emissions.
+Dust will be controlled through regular watering.
+Construction equipment will be required to meet state standards for emissions.